To view the annual report with financial data, Download a copy of the 2013 Annual Report (PDF 322KB).

 World IA Day

-The inaugural World IA Day event took place in 14 sites worldwide on February 11, 2012.
-World IA Day was conceived by Abby Covert, producer our 2010 IDEA Conference, as a worldwide celebration.
-World IA Day 2012 is about bringing the Information Architecture community together.
+The second annual World IA Day event took place on February 9, 2013 at 21 sites worldwide, including 15 official events.
 Through this event, we foster links within local practitioner and educational communities on a global scale.
 We’re sharing information, ideas and research.

-Jessica Duvearnay produced the 2012 event, along with a team website producers and many local coordinators.
-The first ever World IA Day focused on Designing Structures for Understanding.
+Jessica Duvearnay produced the 2013 event, along with a team website producers and many local coordinators.
+World IA Day 2013 focused on exploring the "Architecture part of Information Architecture.".
 We located the events primarily at educational institutions so students and practitioners can learn from world-class IA minds, network, showcase new ideas and attend events tailored specifically to their communities.

-Major sponsorship funding for World IA Day and giveaway items were contributed by O’Reilly Media, Adobe Systems, UXPin, Semantic Studios, Rosenfeld Media, Kent State University, Protoshare, and Balsamiq, with community participation of IxDA, ASIS&T and the IA Summit.
+Major sponsorship funding for World IA Day and giveaway items were contributed by Balsamiq, e3webcasting, Optimal Workship, Populr, Rosenfeld Media, The Understanding Group and UXPin.

 The IA Summit

-The 2012 IA Summit, was organized jointly by the American Society for Information Science and Technology (ASIS&T) and the IA Institute, and held in New Orleans, LA, USA in March 2012.
-The 2012 IA Summit website and marketing materials acknowledged this partnership.
+The 2013 IA Summit, was again organized jointly by the Association for Information Science and Technology (ASIS&T) and the IA Institute, and held in Baltimore, MD, USA on April 3-7, 2013.
 The Institute was highly visible, with a permanent table set up in the main exhibit hall, where attendees could learn about the Institute.
 As we’ve done in past years, we also hosted the popular IA Mentoring Booth and hosted our Annual Members Meeting at the IA Summit.
+In addition, along with the Journal of Information Architecture, we introduced an Academics and Practitioners Round Table event during the pre-conference sessions with a workshop called "Reframing Information Architecture."
+Proceedings will be published in the Journal of Information Architecture.

 The Institute provides financial sponsorship of these events, as well as strategic and marketing assistance.
 However, they would not be possible without the leadership and hard work of local IA professionals and students.
 We thank them all, and look forward to helping them develop their local communities and IA-related initiatives during 2013.